-Before the arrival of the Europeans, the City of Sainte-Anne-de-Bellevue was called Tiotenactokte "here are the last obstacles" by the Algonguins and Skanawetzy (descentes en) "eaux vives" by the Iroquois.
+Before the arrival of the Europeans, the City of Sainte-Anne-de-Bellevue was called Tiotenactokte "here are the last obstacles" by the Algonguins and, it was called Skanawetzy (descentes en) "eaux vives" by the Iroquois.

-The City of Sainte-Anne-de-Bellevue is surrounded by the Town of Baie-D'Urfé, the Village de Senneville and the Town of Kirkland.
+Agreeable moments in boutiques, in shops and in the famous Marché Sainte-Anne opened every Saturdays in a City of Sainte-Anne-de-Bellevue surrounded by the Town of Baie-D'Urfé, the Village de Senneville and the Town of Kirkland.